wangjun-microsoft/Cognitive-Documentation/Content/en-us/Emotion/QuickStarts/Java.md

 -->

 # Emotion API Java for Android Quick Start
-This article provides information and code samples to help you quickly get started with the [Emotion Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) in the Computer Vision API Android client library to recognize the emotions expressed by people in an image using Java.
+This article provides information and code samples to help you quickly get started with the [Emotion Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) in the Emotion API Android client library to recognize the emotions expressed by people in an image using Java.

 ## Prerequisites
 * Get the Emotion API Java for Android SDK [here](https://github.com/Microsoft/Cognitive-emotion-android)